personal finance | october 15, 2024

 Financial wellness is the process of developing healthy financial habits and being at peace with your finances, both present and future.
 It could include budgeting, eliminating debt, and investing.

-Taking the following six steps can help reduce your stress and put you on the way to financial fitness.
+Taking the following six steps can help reduce your stress and get you started.

 The first step toward achieving your financial goals is knowing where your money is going.
 A budget gives you the opportunity to make sure your saving and spending match your priorities.

-There are plenty of ways to make budgeting easier.
+There are plenty of ways to prepare a budget.
 You can use a spreadsheet or pen and paper, and there are also apps and programs available to help make the job easier.
-Whichever way you choose to build your budget, you will want to list your monthly expenses, including fixed expenses like your mortgage or rent, student loan payments, phone, and internet; variable expenses, such as groceries, entertainment, and travel; and irregular expenses like some health care expenses or home repairs.
+Whichever way you choose to build your budget, you will want to list your monthly expenses, including fixed expenses such as your mortgage or rent, student loan payments, phone, and internet; variable expenses, such as groceries, entertainment, and travel; and irregular expenses like some health care expenses or home repairs.

 When you make your budget, be sure to include your savings goals.
 It makes sense to pay yourself first—that means prioritizing savings goals as part of your essential monthly expenses.